ypaulsussman/yblog/content/posts_to_write.md

     - <https://en.wikipedia.org/wiki/List_of_memory_biases>
     - <https://en.wikipedia.org/wiki/List_of_fallacies>
   - Alternatively, serve as a [decision journal](https://fs.blog/20-/02/decision-journal/)
+  - Alternatively, scrape CooperPress emails (text, link, description, and author) and use them for an ElasticSearch-powered app

 ## Project: O'Reilly Cookbook Reprocessing

 - Explore how to turn (_the process of reading a_ '`* Cookbook`' _O'Reilly text, after having engaged in a basic primer in the technology_) into more of an interactive, problem-solving activity
   - Possibly, for each, build a <https://lab.github.com/> course?
   - Possibly using principle of "progressive disclosure" of hints, as requested by user (e.g. first click on card gives you desc of line of code in EN, next lists obj, next lists method, next lists argument?)
   - Explore these:
+    - Docker Cookbook (O'Reilly)
     - Bash Cookbook (O'Reilly)
     - SQL Cookbook (O'Reilly)
     - Regex Cookbook (O'Reilly)